InsideView data is

-The Benchmark Methodology Each quarter, we randomly pull 1,000 contacts from each provider’s database across business lines (HR, IT, Finance, Ops, Engineering, Legal, Marketing, Sales) and job levels.
+Each quarter, we randomly pull 1,000 contacts from each provider’s database across business lines (HR, IT, Finance, Ops, Engineering, Legal, Marketing, Sales) and job levels.
 We also pull a second dataset of higher-profile contacts from Fortune 1000 companies.
-To determine accuracy, we manually check each lead against these information sources: company website, recently updated LinkedIn profile, recent news mention, recent regulatory filing.
+To determine data accuracy, we manually check each lead against these information sources: company website, recently updated LinkedIn profile, recent news mention, recent regulatory filing.
 Each lead’s data must be corroborated by at least one of these credible sources, otherwise the contact is considered invalid.
-For purposes of this benchmark, accuracy is defined as correct name, correct company, correct title, and still employed with the company.
+For purposes of this benchmark, data accuracy is defined as correct name, correct company, correct title, and still employed with the company.
 And, while our company data is not benchmarked, it goes through even more rigorous validation, confirming 23 data points, including revenue, employee counts, urls, industry, etc.

 Data from Q1 2016

 Learn how InsideView

 is able to deliver the industry’s most reliable data.

 Data is fluid and ever-changing.
 At any given moment, a dataset, even the very best one, is like a photograph of a river.
 At the moment you take the picture it represents reality, but a fraction of a second later reality has changed.